 Know the Debate

-How long does the transition to regenerative management take?
+How long does regenerative transition take?

 Sources behind this view